prjctgeek/foodie/content/recipes/frittata.md

 Once the outer edge starts to brown, place in the oven for ~12 minutes, or until the egg has set and the top should be brown.
 Test by inserting a knife in the middle, it should come out clean.

-As an aside, any leftover artichoke hearts can be hollowed out and stuffed with cream cheese, bread crumbs and parmesan cheese and baked along side the frittata, as a bonus appitizer.
+As an aside, any leftover artichoke hearts can be hollowed out and stuffed with cream cheese, bread crumbs and Parmesan cheese and baked along side the frittata, as a bonus appetizer.